GoekeLab/sg-nex-data/SGNEx_usecases.md

-### Use Cases and Applications: Research articles using the SG-NEx data
+### Use Cases and Applications: Research articles using the SG-NEx data (pre-release versions)

 This site lists some examples how the SG-NEx data resource is used in research: